Authorization to Operate (ATO)

 A system may need to be reassessed and re-authorized if the application team is planning to make significant changes.
 When changes to a system are being planned, the team completes a Security Impact Analysis (SIA) to determine how the changes will impact the system’s security and ATO.

-If the change is significant and the analysis reveals that re-authorization is necessary, the team schedules an ACT assessment to determine if there are any potential findings (risks).
+If the change is significant and the analysis reveals that re-authorization is necessary, the team schedules an CSRAP assessment to determine if there are any potential findings (risks).
 If there are findings, the team works to mitigate them.
 Once findings are mitigated to an acceptable level, the Cyber Risk Advisor (CRA) presents the case for the re-authorization to the Business Owner for a new ATO letter.

 When should re-authorization be used?